MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/automated-ingestion-pattern.md

 ## Automated data source application

-Figure 1 illustrates how Integration Ops could use custom applications, Azure Logic Apps, or Microsoft Power Apps to register new data sources:
+Figure 1 illustrates how Integration Ops can use custom applications, Azure Logic Apps, or Microsoft Power Apps to register new data sources:

 ![The automated ingestion process.](../images/automated-ingest-process.png)